Above, USS Randolph floated out of drydock in Newport News

 On October 16, 1961, USS Randolph was conducting sonar sweeps off the coast of Charleston, SC.
 As the sun set, the destroyer USS Stormes (DD-780) came alongside for fuel.
 The carrier began fueling the destroyer at 5:48pm.
 Randolph's radar detected a ship approaching fast on a collision course.
 Tethered to the destroyer by a fuel line, Randolph couldn't maneuver.
 Instead, she ordered the approaching vessel to alter coarse on the radio.
 The ship kept coming.
 Randolph's whistle sounded 6 blasts to no avail.
 Randolph directed the destroyer Stormes to execute an "emergency breakaway."
 Within a minute the speedy Stormes clears out.
 Randolph sounds 3 more blasts.
 Captain Harry Cook reverses the carrier; "all engines back full."
 The collision horn is rung with the announcement: "standby for collision on port side!"
 At 6:19pm Liberian-registered oil tanker Atlantic Viscountess gorged into the Randolph's port (left) bow.
 The tanker's prow buried into the carrier.
 To free itself, Randolph lunges ahead with Atlantic Viscountess scrapping the carrier's port side.
 Randolph had a 25-foot rupture in the hull and a torching fire, which was quickly brought under control.
 There were no serious injuries on the carrier.
-Randolph sent a medical staff to the Atlantic Viscountess to render aid for an injured man, who was later bought on the carrier for treatment.
+Randolph did send a medical team to Atlantic Viscountess to render aid for an injured man, who was later bought on the carrier for treatment.
 Randolph returned to Norfolk for repairs.
 In 1966, the tanker operator settled with the US Government for $277,000 in damages for Randolph.

 The right stuff